SoCFPGA-learning/Chameleon96/3-SD-card+Preloader/README.md

 * Restore the SD image into another card to mess with it
 * Generate the preloader / u-boot
 	* Run the BSP editor
-	* Process for u-boot included with EDS versions up to 19.0
+	* Process for u-boot included with EDS versions below 19.1
 	* Process for other u-boot versions and for EDS versions from 19.1
 		* Download u-boot
 		* Run QTS-filter